grafana/grafana/docs/sources/guides/what-is-grafana.md

 While it's easy to click, drag, and drop to create a single dashboard, power users in need of many dashboards will want to automate the setup with a script.
 You can script anything in Grafana.

-For example, if you're spinning up a new Kubernetes cluster, you can also spin up a Grafana automatically with a script that would have the right server, IP address, and data sources preset and locked.
+For example, if you're spinning up a new Kubernetes cluster, you can also spin up a Grafana automatically with a script that would have the right server, IP address, and data sources preset and locked in so users cannot change them.
 It's also a way of getting control over a lot of dashboards.

 Refer to [Provisioning]({{< relref "../administration/provisioning.md" >}}) for more information.

-## Permissions
+## Democratize metrics

-Bring everyone together, and share data and dashboards across teams.
-Grafana empowers users, and helps foster a data-driven culture.
-[Learn more about user permissions]({{< relref "../permissions/overview.md" >}}).
+When organizations have one Grafana and multiple teams, they often want the ability to both keep things separate and share dashboards.
+You can create a team of users and then set [permissions]({{< relref "../permissions/overview.md" >}}) on folders, dashboards, and down to the [data source level]({{< relref "../enterprise/datasource_permissions.md" >}}) if you're using [Grafana Enterprise]({{< relref "../enterprise/_index.md" >}}).

 ## Grafana Cloud